 People from every walk of life are living healthier, more active lives—thanks to the medical breakthroughs pioneered by American Lung Association researchers and their colleagues worldwide.

 Since 1915, our researchers have achieved major milestones in the fight against lung disease by revolutionizing treatment and unlocking secrets of the body's immune system.
-Premature babies now are less likely to die from respiratory distress syndrome; tuberculosis (TB) rates are at an all-time low; young and old with chronic lung diseases are benefiting from from our work helping those with lung disease breathe easier.
+Premature babies now are less likely to die from respiratory distress syndrome; tuberculosis (TB) rates are at an all-time low; and young and old with chronic lung diseases—including asthma and COPD--are able to breathe easier.

 Some of our contributions to research include:

 1950: Dr. Edith Lincoln, a grantee, observed that isoniazid, the primary medication against TB, prevented the development of serious complications in children.
 Later Public Health Service trials underscored isoniazid's important ability to prevent the spread of infection when given to household members of tuberculosis patients.

 1959: Dr. Mary Ellen Avery, a grantee, discovered that the lungs of babies with respiratory distress syndrome (RDS) lack the fatty substance surfactant.
-This finding led to ways to treat RDS and it’s estimated that more than 800,000 babies’ lives were saved over the next 50 years, with even more since then.
+This finding led to ways to treat RDS.
+It is estimated that more than 800,000 babies’ lives were saved over the next 50 years, with many more since then.
 For her continued investigative work in this field, Dr. Avery was awarded the National Medal of Science in 1991.

 1989: Dr. Michael Iannuzzi, a grantee, helped discover the cystic fibrosis gene.
 Cystic fibrosis is an often fatal lung disease that is the result of a defective gene that causes the body to produce abnormally thick mucus, which clogs the lungs and leads to life-threatening lung infections.
 Finding this gene opened the door for scientists to develop treatments for cystic fibrosis, including gene therapy.